Genetic Analysis of CryptoWall Ransomware

 {

-to determine whether a disk drive is a removable, fixed, CD-ROM, RAM disk, or network drive.
-In our case, the C drive is the only open drive which falls under the category of DRIVE_FIXED
+The next actions the malware takes is pretty basic for ransomware.. it will loop through every available drive, and use GetDriveTypeW to determine whether a disk drive is a removable, fixed, CD-ROM, RAM disk, or network drive.
+In our case, the C drive is the only open drive which falls under the category of DRIVE_FIXED.
+CryptoWall will only check if the drive is CD-ROM because it will not try to spread in that case.

 .text:00412C1B mov ecx, [ebp+driver_letter]